 Behind the microscope

 Pam Scott was a forensic scientist at Victoria Police in 1993 when DNA evidence led to a manslaughter conviction in a high profile cold case in Tasmania.
-Taxi driver Gerald Highland had raped and killed 23- year old Amanda Carter in 1980, but there wasn’t enough evidence to charge him at the time.
+Taxi driver Gerald Hyland had raped and killed 23- year old Amanda Carter in 1980, but there wasn’t enough evidence to charge him at the time.
 But 14 years later, advances in DNA technology identified him as the killer.

 “We were all watching the case with interest,” said Ms Scott.